A topic from the subject of Biochemistry in Chemistry.

 Introduction

-DNA is a molecule that contains the instructions for making proteins.
-It is found in the nucleus of cells and is made up of four different types of nucleotides: adenine (A), thymine (T), cytosine (C), and guanine (G).
-The sequence of these nucleotides determines the genetic code for an organism.
+Deoxyribonucleic acid (DNA) is a molecule that carries the genetic instructions for all living organisms.
+It's found primarily in the cell's nucleus and is composed of four nucleotide bases: adenine (A), thymine (T), cytosine (C), and guanine (G).
+The specific sequence of these bases determines the genetic code, dictating an organism's traits and functions.

 Basic Concepts

-The structure of DNA was first discovered by James Watson and Francis Crick in 1953.
-They proposed that DNA is a double helix, with two strands of nucleotides twisted around each other.
-The two strands are held together by hydrogen bonds between the base pairs: A-T and C-G.
+The double helix structure of DNA was famously elucidated by James Watson and Francis Crick in 1953.
+This structure consists of two complementary strands of nucleotides wound around each other.
+The strands are held together by hydrogen bonds between specific base pairs: adenine (A) with thymine (T), and cytosine (C) with guanine (G).

 Equipment and Techniques